antonisstathis/Producer-consumer/README.md

 # Producer-consumer

-Επίλυση του προβλήματος producer consumer με χρήση σημαφόρων.
+Solve producer consumer problem using semaphores in java.